Injury Prevention Leadington, MO

 Muscle Imbalance

-Muscle balance is key to supporting joints and reducing injury.
-Imbalance can result in dependency on one muscle group, which may cause your body to use it in a way it shouldn’t.
-It also prevents you from having ideal posture, and the weaker set of muscles will be pushed past its limit, resulting in failure and a higher probability of injury.
-Injuries can be caused by inadequate muscle balance in relation to other muscle groups, such as having a strong hamstring and weak quadriceps, or in the same muscle group, such as an imbalance between the four muscles of the rotator cuff.
+Muscle balance is crucial to maintaining healthy joints and staving off injury.
+Imbalance can result in dependency on one set of muscles, causing it to perform actions it cannot do safely.
+It can also lead to poor posture, and the weaker set of muscles will be pushed past its limit, resulting in failure and a higher probability of injury.
+Injuries can be caused by insufficient muscle balance between muscle groups, such as having a strong hamstring and weak quadriceps, or in the same muscle group, such as the four muscles in the rotator cuff not having proportionate strength.
 Symptoms include:

-Customized injury prevention with our professional physical therapists in Leadington, MO will ensure that your muscles are at optimal proportional strength.
+Tailored injury prevention with our knowledgeable physical therapists in Leadington, MO will ensure that your muscles are at optimal proportional strength.

 Movement Dysfunction